 Vegetation Patch Metrics Results:

 Sugarloaf Creek Basin (SCB) showed a much smaller degree of landscape change than Illilouette Creek Basin (ICB).
-Diversity indices increased over time for both watersheds, but the change was negligible for SCB, showing that landscape diversity rose only very slightly in response to fire (Figure C1).
-The landscape-scale aggregation index increased slightly over time in SCB, in contrast to a decrease in ICB (Figure C2).
-This could be due to fires creating larger areas of sparse meadow that are more aggregated than pre-burn meadow areas (Figure C3b).
-The size of the largest vegetation patches did not vary appreciably in SCB between 1973 and 2014, with the exception of sparse meadows (Figure C3).
-The mean and standard deviation of patch sizes, however, showed similar trends to ICB (Figure C4).
-Most notably, conifer patches got smaller and less varied in size following 4 decades of fire (Figure C4).
-While fractal dimension increased for all vegetation types in ICB, it remained flat or decreased slightly in SCB (Figure C5).
+Diversity indices increased over time for both watersheds, but the change was negligible for SCB, demonstrating that landscape diversity rose only very slightly in response to fire (Figure C2).
+The landscape-scale aggregation index increased slightly over time in SCB, in contrast to a decrease in ICB (Figure C3).
+This could be due to fires creating larger areas of sparse meadow that are more aggregated than pre-burn meadow areas (Figure C4b).
+The size of the largest vegetation patches did not vary appreciably in SCB between 1973 and 2014, with the exception of sparse meadows (Figure C4).
+The mean and standard deviation of patch sizes, however, showed similar trends to ICB (Figure C5).
+Most notably, conifer patches got smaller and less varied in size following 4 decades of fire (Figure C5).
+While fractal dimension increased for all vegetation types in ICB, it remained flat or decreased slightly in SCB (Figure C6).
 This may partially be due to fires creating a small number of new fairly homogeneous patches with simple geometries, but the small amount of change demonstrates that patch properties varied very little in response to fire in SCB.